 MOD holds a 100% interest in four licences with a combined area of ~2,500km2 at the T7 exploration area, ~50km south of Ghanzi.

 T7 licences cover a number of domes and potentially prospective geological contacts interpreted from magnetics.

 Widely spaced soil sampling identified anomalous copper soil results and preliminary RC drilling intersected favourable sediments, similar to the T3 sequence.
 A trial AEM survey across T7 is planned in the September 2018 quarter to identify possible conductors.

 The T3 deposit is located centrally above the T-Rex Dome which has been defined from the airborne EM data to extend for approximately 11km along strike.
 3D modelling of EM data to approximately 500m depth has identified a number of potential structural targets along the T-Rex Dome.
-These should become available for drilling during May 2018, once the four week public review period attached to the EMP for the T3 Dome is complete.

 Previous widely spaced drilling along the T-Rex Dome intersected low grade disseminated copper mineralisation directly above the prospective Ngwako Pan Formation (NPF) contact.
 The NPF contact is considered an important target below the T-Rex Dome and across the wider area of the T3 Dome, in areas of structural complexity.

 Three targets have been selected for drilling along the T-Rex Dome and a regional conductor immediately east of T-Rex Dome when the EMP approval process is finalised.
 These specific targets are A23, A24 and A25.